 A Legislative Advocacy Guide for Members.
 Another legislative advocacy manual, this one from the American Library Association.
 Gives an idea of how the association makes advocacy information available to members, and alerts them when they should take action.

-Legislative Advocacy 101, a guide for members from the Minnesota Coalition for the Homeless.
+Legislative Advocacy 101, a guide for members from the Pacific Alliance on Disability Self-Advocacy.

-Legislative Advocacy Handbook is a resource provided by the Washington State Board for Community and Technical Colleges, and it offers practical information for legislative advocacy.
+Legislative Advocacy Handbook is a resource provided by the Nevada Coalition to End Domestic and Sexual Violence, and it offers practical information for legislative advocacy.

 Legislative Training Manual.
 Advocacy manual for health care professionals, specifically for lobbying at the U.S. federal level.

 Minnesota Legislative Reference Library.
 Links to lots of sites having to do with state legislatures, including all official state Internet web pages.

 THOMAS.
 The Library of Congress legislative branch resource page.
 Everything you'll ever need to know and more: e-mails, committees, ins and outs of Congressional operations, and links to a myriad of other important sites.
 An excellent site.

 THOMAS - The Library of Congress.
 The absolutely indispensable website for advocates.
 Named for Thomas Jefferson, this Library of Congress site has the actual texts of all federal bills, budgets, pending and passed legislation (all this from 1993 on), as well as that currently or recently under discussion, and access to everything else.

 State and Local Government on the Net.
 A resource for all 50 state legislatures.
 Information for each state on each legislator, each legislative committee, texts of bills and budgets, etc. The site also includes the other branches of government, pending and passed legislation, and other information, depending on the state.
 A huge resource, especially for groups working in more than one state

 University of Michigan Library.
 Another terrific site, including links to information for the federal and all 50 state governments--laws, courts, executive branches, and everything else.